jmaen/snapper/README.md

 All you have to do is to add a field of type `WebDriver` to any class in your test class hierarchy.
 Snapper finds that field and takes a screenshot of the browser window controlled by that driver right after the test method finished.

-After that, it will try to find the corresponding snapshot, which by default is located in the `__snapshots__` directory in your test resources, named `{class}_{method}.png`.
+After that, it will try to find the corresponding snapshot, which by default is located in the `__snapshots__` directory next to your test files, named `{class}_{method}.png`.
 Snapper also supports custom snapshot names, simply pass a name of your choice to the `SnapshotTest` annotation.

-It can also be helpful to focus only on a single web element or to ignore certain elements, especially when dealing with dynamic data (e.g. times).
+Sometimes it can be helpful to focus only on a specific web element or to ignore certain elements, especially when dealing with dynamic data (e.g. times).
 To do so, you need to give the test method a `SnapshotContext` parameter.
-This parameter can then be used to tell Snapper how to capture the snapshot in detail.
+This parameter can then be used to adjust different snapshot options.

-A more advanced test that includes the above features might look like the following:
+A more advanced test that includes the above features might look something like this:

 ```java
 @SnapshotTest(name="customName")